Muhammad1umer-tech/Tokyo-Olympic/README.md

 ![lookup with for each](https://github.com/Muhammad1umer-tech/Tokyo-Olympic-Microsoft-Azure/blob/main/images/lookup%20with%20for%20each.JPG)

+below is the screenshot of the successful run of the pipeline

 ![lookup proof](https://github.com/Muhammad1umer-tech/Tokyo-Olympic-Microsoft-Azure/blob/main/images/lookup%20proof.JPG)

 then, I created a Scheduled trigger to check how the pipeline works with triggers